City of Pekin, IL

 Tax Paid: $25,500

 After the project is complete in 2025, a property tax increment of $21,675 (the difference between $25,500 and $3,825) goes into the City’s special TIF fund.
-The City would use then use the increment to pay for other improvements in the TIF district.
+The City would use then use the increment to pay for other improvements in the TIF district so that the development's own taxes can pay for any incentives that they might receive.